 This rite, unlike we know it right now, started with the search of the flying stick, a tall and resistant trunk that will serve as a base for the flyers.
 It can have different sizes, but the higher is located in Papantla, Veracruz with 121 ft.

-Once selected the flying stick, all kind of rituals are made before the Papantla Flyers put it in its final spot, and that’s when 5 men climb to the highest point of it, ready to pray for the fertility of lands and rains for the future plantings.
+Once selected the flying stick, all kinds of rituals are made before the Papantla Flyers put it in its final spot, and that’s when 5 men climb to the highest point of it, ready to pray for the fertility of lands and rains for the future plantings.

-The ritual consists of a dancer in the top of the stick, dancing and playing music while the other 4 flyers hang from their feet spinning around the pole and descending on every spin until they reach the ground.
+The ritual consists of a dancer on the top of the stick, dancing and playing music while the other 4 flyers hang from their feet spinning around the pole and descending on every spin until they reach the ground.
 They take 13 spins to get to the floor, which symbolizes the 13 skies of the Sun God and the sum of the turns of the 4 flyers is 52, the total years of a cycle in the Xiuhmolpilli calendar.

-As you can read, this ritual is full of symbolism and history, and that’s why the UNESCO named it Intangible Cultural Heritage of the humanity.
+As you can read, this ritual is full of symbolism and history, and that’s why UNESCO named it Intangible Cultural Heritage of humanity.
 In Xcaret you can see it at 13:00, follow your map and reach point 9 and enjoy one of the artistic presentations that it has to offer.
 Its duration is about 15 – 20 minutes and I recommend you to sit down at the lowest seats, so the trees don’t cover your view

-If you want to try the Mexican cuisine, I can recommend you the Cocina restaurant, nearby the Papantla Flyers.
-There’ll be waiting for you a Mexican buffet with the flavor of the typical Mexican food.
+If you want to try Mexican cuisine, I can recommend you the Cocina restaurant, nearby the Papantla Flyers.
+There’ll be waiting for you for a Mexican buffet with the flavor of the typical Mexican food.